 The five main types of mergers are as follows:

-Let us see few examples of merger to understand the concept better.
+Let us see a few examples of mergers to understand the concept better.

 Disney and Pixar

-The merger of the very famous Walt Disney and Pixar was a much sought out for and a match made in cartoon heaven.
-Disney released almost all of Pixar’s movies however the contract was about to run out.
+The merger of the very famous Walt Disney and Pixar was much sought out for and a match made in cartoon heaven.
+Disney released almost all of Pixar’s movies; however, the contract was about to run out.
 Therefore the companies opted for the merger in 2006.
-The merger benefitted both the companies by giving them some of the highest grossing movies such as Frozen and Tangled.
+The merger benefitted both companies by giving them some of the highest-grossing movies, such as Frozen and Tangled.